essdot/gentoo/README.md

 Every time `next()` is called, a value is retrieved from`gen` and passed to `fn`, until the result of calling `fn` is truthy.
 At that point, the value from `gen` will be yielded.

-`thisValue` can optionally passed in, for the context `fn` is called in.
+`thisValue` can optionally be passed in, for the context `fn` is called in.

 ```javascript